- The first Christmas Broadcast

 The Queen's Christmas Broadcast, 1990

-And in 2003, with conflict again in the Middle East, a special Broadcast from the Household Cavalry Barracks in Windsor was arranged at The Queen's request:
+And in 2003, with conflict again in the Middle East, a special Broadcast from the Household Cavalry Barracks in Windsor was arranged at Her Majesty's request:

 I want to draw attention to the many servicemen and women who are stationed far from home this Christmas.
 I'm thinking about their wives and children and about their parents and friends